jLouzado/patchcording.com/content/blog/2019-10-3-tdd-gimmick/index.md

 Now tomorrow if any number of actions are fired, your test is making sure that this action is also present.
 And if you've followed TDD so far, extra actions won't be fired from anywhere.

-## Hmm...
-Well what about Logical Errors, TDD is not going to save me there
+## What about Logical Errors, TDD won't save me there

 TDD doesn't guarantee that your code is bug-free.
 It just guarantees that if a line is deleted that a test will fail.
 Therefore it's still your responsibility to write the correct tests.
 For example if the requirement was to multiply two numbers, but your tests are checking if the code adds the two together then your code is still wrong.